 The Danish government was initially heavily criticised for refusing to state where it was bombing in Iraq, and on which dates.
 Reporting improved somewhat, with weekly summaries detailing the numbers of sorties carried out and weapons released.
 Denmark still refused to declare where it bombed however, with a military spokesman telling Dagbladet Information that the Danish military would prefer ‘to hide in the crowd.’

 Denmark ended its initial role in the Coalition on October 1st 2015, with strikes resuming in both Iraq and Syria in early summer 2016.
 The campaign paused again on December 14th 2016.

 The Dutch initially had a reasonable transparency record, publishing weekly reports stating how many missions had been carried out in Iraq, and how many weapons had been released.
 The Dutch Ministry of Defence declines to say which locations it bombs, however.

 However from spring 2015 the quality of Dutch official reporting of the war collapsed, with the number of strikes and weapons released each week no longer given.
 Airstrikes were extended to Syria in late 2015, though the Netherlands does not distinguish in its reports whether it has bombed in Iraq or Syria in any given week.
 Freedom of Information requests have also been blocked.

-Reporting by the government of Australia (Operation Okra) is presently very weak, with only monthly reports indicating the number of weapons released and sorties carried out.
-Pressed on why it refuses to say where it is bombing in Iraq, a spokesman has said that the Australian Defence Force ‘will not release information that could be distorted and used against Australia in ISIL propaganda.’
+Reporting by the government of Australia (Operation Okra) improved in spring 2017.
+Until then only monthly reports were published indicating the number of weapons released and sorties carried out.
+Pressed on why it refused to say where it was bombing in Iraq, a spokesman said that the Australian Defence Force ‘will not release information that could be distorted and used against Australia in ISIL propaganda.’

 In early 2017 Australia revealed that it had not been tracking likely civilian casualties from its actions – claiming this was the function of the Coalition.
 The Coalition itself insists it is for each participating nation to do so.